haidarim/C_simple_xor_io/README.md

-# a very basic program in C to change binary codes:
+# A very basic program in C to change binary codes:
 - this program reads the file.txt (or you can change it to even better)
 - then first by storing it then the program writes file's binary-code xor HEX on it and replace it.